MannyFay/mannydark.nvim/README.md

 # Mannydark

-Dark Quiet Theme
-(can be bright too...)
-for Neovim!
+A quiet, accessible colorscheme for Neovim.

+Available in **4 styles**:
+- `dark` – Dark background
+- `bright` – Light background
+- `red-green-dark` – Colorblind-friendly (dark)
+- `red-green-bright` – Colorblind-friendly (light)

-This colorscheme is designed for long coding sessions, reducing eye strain with a balanced dark palette.
+Designed for long coding sessions, reducing eye strain with balanced palettes.

 ---

 <br>

 ## Drive

-Lots of colorschemes are very beautiful, but too overstimulating for long coding sessions (too me) what makes it hard to focus.
+Many colorschemes are beautiful but overstimulating for long coding sessions, making it hard to focus.
 Mannydark is designed to be easy on the eyes.

-I will try to create a dark and a bright theme for people who have vision problems such as color blindness or red-green deficiency.
+This colorscheme includes themes for people with red-green color blindness (Deuteranopia/Protanopia), available in both dark and light variants.

-Also I want to try to add syntax highlighting for languages that are not supported by Neovim or Treesitter by default (e.g. Brainfuck).
+It also adds syntax highlighting for languages not supported by Neovim or Treesitter by default (e.g. Brainfuck).

-It has to be accessible for everybody, no matter what kind of language people code in!
+Accessible for everybody, no matter what language you code in or how you see colors!

 ---